Interstate 126: Interstate 126 Business

 Interstate 126 Business (I-126 Bus) was a boulevard-grade business spur of I-126 along Elmwood Avenue between Huger Street and Bull Street in concurrence with US 21/US 76/US 176/US 321.
 The route was never marked on state, county, or city highway maps.
 Signage proliferated along the westbound route in the late 1970s from Bull Street to Assembly Street.
+These signs were added with a major signage overhaul on Elmwood Avenue around 1978 when US 21/US 176/US 321 were moved from Assembly Street to Huger Street, SC 215 was removed from the route and SC 48 was extended up Assembly Street to Elmwood Avenue.
 However, by 2000, only one sign remained, and this was gone by the mid-2000s.
 At some point, I-126 absorbed part of the business spur from Huger Street to Gadsden Street.
 It is considered decommissioned as no current state or federal maps list it nor does any physical signage exist.